willkg/everett/docs/recipes.rst

 Couple of nice things here.
 First, is that if you do Sphinx documentation, you can use ``autocomponent`` to automatically document your configuration based on the code.
-Second, you can use :py:meth:`everett.component.RequiredConfigMixin.get_runtime_config` to print out the runtime configuration at startup.
+Second, you can use :py:func:`everett.manager.get_runtime_config` to print out the runtime configuration at startup.

 Using components that share configuration by passing arguments